Public Affairs And Communications Media (CP-22)

 Army Civilian Managers at the GS-14/15 (or equivalent pay band) levels.
 This course is directed primarily to promising upper-level managers who have advanced rapidly into senior positions and are now required to focus on "the larger picture" of the organization.
 Candidates for the Senior Executive Service are strongly desired.
 The purpose is to build executive skills in political and public management, negotiation, human resource management, policy-making, organizational strategy, communication, ethics and leadership.
 Participants are expected to contribute their professional expertise to complement the program's learning experience, and are selected to reflect a broad cross-section of functional and operational responsibilities.
 The program is a unique opportunity to gain perspectives on public policy and management, to strengthen managerial skills and acquire insights into managerial practice, and to interact across agency and executive-legislative branch boundaries.

 |Senior Managers Course (SMC) In National Security|

 This two-week course is targeted to personnel assigned to designated National Security Professional positions at GS-14/15 or equivalent levels.
 It is held in Washington, DC, and includes site visits and briefings from policy-makers.
 The course systematically examines the forces that influence U.S. defense decision-making: the interagency process, the wider policy community, and threats in the international arena.
-It also focuses on developing three critical areas:

 |Academic Degree Training: Georgetown University School of Continuing Studies (Distance Learning)|